vivek3454/youtube-clone/README.md

 React JS

 ### Description
 It is a functional Youtube clone .
-It gives you access to watch different vides.
+It gives you access to watch different videos.

 ### Key Features